CodeToCAD/CodeToCAD/CodeToCAD.md

     def extrude(self, height: LengthWithUnit):
         return Part3D

+    # Revolve the profile into a solid of revolution. angle is the sweep
+    # (bare numbers are degrees; default a full 360 turn). axis is a main
+    # axis "x"/"y"/"z" (or a direction 3-vector) through the world origin,
+    # or an Edge whose vertices define the axis line.
+The profile is in the
+    # XY plane, so the axis should lie in that plane (x/y or a coplanar edge).
+    def revolve(self, angle: AngleWithUnit = 360, axis: str|tuple|Edge = "y"):
+        return Part3D

 class Part3D(Assembly3D, LocationMixin, GeometryQueryMixin, BooleanMixin, MaterialMixin):

     def shell(self, thickness: LengthWithUnit, start_at_location: Location|None = None):